ohexel/comsocsci/README.md

 [Scipy Lecture Notes](www.scipy-lectures.org) "Tutorials on the scientific Python ecosystem: a quick introduction to central tools and techniques.
 The different chapters each correspond to a 1 to 2 hours course with increasing level of expertise, from beginner to expert."

-For people coming from `Stata` and wanting to learn `R`: [R for Stata users](http://r4stats.com/books/r4stata/).
-An earlier draft is available for free.

 ### Reading lists
 #### General